 A widespread dearth of formal education presents the need to ensure that children don’t slip through the cracks in the system.
 While formal education in Mozambique offers plenty of challenges, these cracks have sprouted creative, informal solutions to inspire a love of learning in children across the country.

 Community libraries bring children together to encourage a love of reading.
 Wherever space is available (like a village elder’s home or an unused classroom), trained Peace Corps volunteers and community members lead local after-school and weekend reading programs.
-To date, over 64,000 books and 350 other teaching tools like posters and craft supplies have been provided to community libraries.
+Throughout the program, over 64,000 books and 350 other teaching tools like posters and craft supplies have been provided to community libraries.

 Through community libraries, children have access to books that have been contextualized to reflect their life experiences.
 Not only are reading outcomes improving, but the sense of joy is undeniable in the classroom.